-At the University of Iowa, the funds were awarded in 1929 and accepted in a letter from President Jessup.
+At the UI, the funds were awarded in 1929 and accepted in a letter from President Jessup.
 In 1932, they were dedicated to the Iowa Child Welfare Research Station (ICWRS) by the Regents.
-Coincidentally, the ICWRS was founded by UI faculty member Bird Baldwin who commissioned the design and construction of a private residence at 111 Church House--home of today's Obermann Center--before his untimely death in 1928 from an infection caused by a shaving accident.
 Decades later, when the ICWRS closed, the funds were transferred to the Obermann Center.

 In the spirit of Laura Spelman Rockefeller's commitments and the focus the Foundation that honored her, the Obermann Center uses these funds to support artists, scholars, and researchers whose work focuses on the well-being and education of children and families.
 The Center is currently using these funds to support two initiatives.
 We are funding a graduate research assistant who is working on a project with a collaborative team of local nonprofits to create a model for helping vulnerable learners during this period of virtual and hybrid learning.
 We are also able to provide additional Summer Interdisciplinary Research Grants to faculty members working on what Laura Spelman Rockefeller would have called "child studies."